milesj/shapeshifter/README.md

   });
 ```

-If `--useDefine` is passed on the command line, the relation output will be modified to:
+If `--use-define` is passed on the command line, the relation output will be modified to:

 ```javascript
 postSchema.define({